nicsuzor/wikijuris/cyberlaw/intermediaries_defamation.markdown

 Defamation law is regulated by the states.
 Uniform legislation has now been enacted across Australian states and territories to ensure consistency across Australian jurisdictions.
 This legislation came into effect from 1 January 2006.

-There are three elements of a defamation action: (1) defamatory matter (2) that is referable to the plaintiff (3) which is published and (4) meets the serious harm threshold.
+There are four elements of a defamation action: (1) defamatory matter (2) that is referable to the plaintiff (3) which is published and (4) meets the serious harm threshold.

 ### Element 1: Defamatory Matter